IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     a.
 For an example of this option in the book space, see [Providing Alternative Representations][0046].

     b.
-For an example in the newspaper space see [A basic newspaper][0068].
+For an example in the newspaper space see the ALTO example in [A basic newspaper][0068] recipe.

     c.
 For an example in the A/V space, see [Providing Access to Transcripts with A/V Content][0017].